UBC-MDS/mds532_viz_group25/Proposal.md

 2. Which city is the safest in the state?

-3. The total number of violent crimes in this city is increasing or descreasing over the recent decade?
+3. The total number of violent crimes in this city is increasing or decreasing over the recent decade?

 ## Usage scenario